Neuroinflab/Marmoset-EBRAINS/README.md

 (1) Laboratory of Neuroinformatics, Nencki Institute of Experimental Biology of the Polish Academy of Sciences, 02-093 Warsaw, Poland
 (2) Biomedicine Discovery Institute and Department of Physiology, Monash University, Clayton, VIC 3800, Australia

 EBRAINS is a leading platform for advancing neuroscience research, providing extensive support for rodent and human-oriented datasets.
-However, it currently supports only one non-human primate (NHP) species, despite the critical role NHPs play in bridging the transnational gap between rodent models and human studies.
+However, it currently supports only one non-human primate (NHP) species, despite the critical role NHPs play in bridging the tranlational gap between rodent models and human studies.
 From a technical standpoint, the platform lacks a standardized procedure for incorporating atlases of additional animal species.

 To address this limitation, we propose extending the EBRAINS platform by integrating an atlas of the common marmoset brain, termed [Marmoset@EBRAINS project](https://search.kg.ebrains.eu/instances/19810ecd-6bc4-47b8-ad6c-cd4c7a71c573?noSilentSSO=true).
 The atlas is accompanied with additional datasets, including neuronal distribution and cellular-level connectivity.
 Additionally, we demonstrate how EBRAINS users can map their own datasets onto the atlas using the platform's digital atlasing tools.